TEO Chee Hean

 Deputy Prime Minister

-Mr Teo Chee Hean was appointed Deputy Prime Minister on 1 April 2009.
+Teo Chee Hean was appointed Deputy Prime Minister on 1 April 2009.
 He also serves, since 21 May 2011, as Coordinating Minister for National Security.
-He is also Minister in charge of the Civil Service.
-He oversees the National Population and Talent Division and the National Climate Change Secretariat, and is Chairman of the National Research Foundation.
+He oversees the Prime Minister’s Office Strategy Group, including the National Population and Talent Division and the National Climate Change Secretariat.

 In the first phase of his career, he served in the Singapore Armed Forces (SAF) where he held various command and staff appointments in the Republic of Singapore Navy and the Joint Staff.
 In 1991, he was appointed Chief of Navy, and was promoted to the rank of Rear Admiral.